jesse103/YueReader/README.md

 # Setup
 First, install python 3.x if you haven't already.
 [Tutorial](https://realpython.com/installing-python/)

-All you have to do now is install the requirements needed:
+All you have to do now is install the packages needed:
 > pip install -r requirements.txt

-Now you can open `main.py`!
+Now you can run `main.py`!

 # To-Do
 - [ ] Clean codebase, add more comments